 Whether it’s supplementing a recipe with fresh produce or, just one of those times you’re dealing with a completely empty fridge and need to make some dinner!

 Frozen broccoli is probably the most common of them all and definitely my go to when it’s a frozen veggie kinda night.
+It’s also kind of nice to not have to deal with the whole process of cutting broccoli.

 That said, let’s be honest, if you microwave, steam or sauté frozen broccoli it basically turns to a soggy mush.